 Here, learn about repossession.
 Repossession happens when a creditor takes back your vehicle or property because you didn't pay on a loan.
 The lender can take the thing you borrowed money to buy—but cannot enter your home without permission.
 Learn how long a repossession stays on your credit report, and how to try to get the property back.

-If you default on your written agreement, a creditor can repossess a vehicle or personal property (but not a house or land) without advance notice to you and without filing a lawsuit.
+If you default on your written loan agreement, a creditor can repossess a vehicle or personal property (but not a house or land) without advance notice to you and without filing a lawsuit.
 This is because your installment loan is secured by the property.
 The back of the car title shows who has a security interest or lien against the car.
-The most common reasons for repossession are being late on monthly payments or for failing to maintain car insurance.
+The most common reasons for repossession are being late on monthly payments or failing to maintain car insurance.

 If you do not redeem the property, it will likely be sold at an auction or a private sale.
 You have the right to advance notice of the time and place of any public sale.
-If it is a private sale, you are entitled to notice of the date after which private sale can be made.
+If it is a private sale, you are entitled to notice of the date after which a private sale can be made.
 The proceeds of the sale first pay the cost of the repossession, storage of the property, preparation for sale, and the costs of the sale itself.
 Any remaining proceeds after the sale are used to pay the debt.
 If the proceeds from the sale don’t cover the costs, the creditor can file a lawsuit against you to make up the deficiency.
-If there is any money left after the sale and debt, the creditor must pay it to you.
+If any money is left after the sale and debt, the creditor must pay it to you.

 How do I get personal property from my vehicle after its repossessed?

 A creditor can’t keep property left in a vehicle and must use reasonable care to prevent others from removing your property.
 Ask for your property to be returned.
 If your property is not returned, you can file a lawsuit in small claims court for the property’s fair market value at the time of the loss.